radishconcepts/woocommerce-naguro-connect/README.md

 * Version 1.1.x on branch [release-1.1](https://github.com/radishconcepts/woocommerce-naguro-connect/tree/release-1.1)

+The master branch always contains the next minor (feature), or major release.
+At this moment, that is 1.2.0.
+Note that the master branch doesn't always have to contain a working version, this is our main development branch for future versions.

 Please report the version you are working on in any issues you might report and target the correct branch for any pull requests.
 If you want to provide a bug fix, please target it to the lowest maintenance branch that is still maintained.

 ### Unmaintained versions